 As a lifelong learner, I enjoy university-level study and research related to my practice.
 Learning, reflecting and writing are components of my core business, so blogging is a good fit for me.

-I hope you enjoy reading my entries and that they they inspire you to reflect.
+I hope you enjoy reading my entries and that they they inspire you to reflect with me.
 As the great educator, John Dewey said, “We do not learn from experience… we learn from reflecting on experience.”